my diamond-shape logo; quite minimalisitic. Liam Collod

 This website is built using lxmsite, a custom made Python library that allow to convert a bunch of files to a static website.

 lxmsite will generate a website that is made only of HTML and CSS.
-The "source files" are a mix of rst, HTML Jinja templates and other custom file formats.
+The "source files" are a mix of Markdown, HTML Jinja templates and other custom file formats.

-You don't need to actually know Python to use lxmsite (unless you want to extends its feature).
+You don't need to actually know Python to use lxmsite (unless you want to extend its feature).

 Basics